Aflac benefits from healthy capital ratios, product expertise,

 benefit life plans, ordinary life insurance plans and

-nationwide postal office network.
+the nationwide postal office network.
 Japan Post Network operates

 across approximately 24,000 post office locations throughout Japan.